Appeals - Disciplinary FAQs

-What happens if I am not selected for a job?
+- What happens if I am not selected for a job?

 Our objective is to hire the best person for the job, so there is typically strong competition.
 If you are not successful in obtaining a job immediately, your name will remain on the eligibility list for consideration for any other vacancies that occur until the list expires.
 If you are not hired during that time, you must wait for another recruitment to reapply.

 Tuition reimbursement is a fantastic benefit available to classified employees who qualify to help offset the expenses incurred when taking courses or trainings on their own time to develop and enhance their careers at LAUSD.

 By completing a registration form or by registering online.
 To download the program catalog and registration form, click the following link www.oetraining.net To access LAUSD's online Training Registration System, please click this link http://lz.lausd.net/.
 The system will allow you to:

-View a complete list of classes currently being offered to classified employees
+- View a complete list of classes currently being offered to classified employees

-Search for a specific class you are interested in.
+- Search for a specific class you are interested in.

-Enroll in the class or classes of your choice.
+- Enroll in the class or classes of your choice.